Kellie Pickler: 21 Facts About The American Idol Contestant Turned Country Star

 Kellie Pickler takes a quote from Dolly Parton to heart

-Pickler's down-to-earth attitude was inspired by another country star, Dolly Parton.
+Pickler's down-to-earth attitude was inspired by country legend Dolly Parton.
 In an interview with Sounds Like Nashville, Pickler said, "Everybody's gotta make a living.
 But like the Dolly quote, 'Don't get so busy making a living that you forget to make a life.'
 There's a difference, you know?"

 She has Broadway aspirations

 The world knows that Kellie Pickler can sing, act, and dance, so starring in a musical seems like a logical next step.
-Pickler told Sounds Like Nashville in 2021 that she would love to be on Broadway, and that some discussions were in the works, but nothing seems to have come of them as of this writing.
+Pickler told Sounds Like Nashville in 2021 that she would love to be on Broadway, and that some discussions were in the works.
+As of this writing, it seems she's still waiting for that dream to become a reality.

 Still, we're willing to bet that Pickler will hit the Broadway stage at some point in her career.
 She even has a role in mind: fellow country crooner Tammy Wynette.
 "I want them to do like a Tammy Wynette Broadway musical!" she once told Country Weekly (via Playbill).
 "I know Dolly Parton has her Broadway shows and I think if anybody lived a country song, it's Tammy."